-I am a postdoc researcher at the Department of Electronic Engineering, Tsinghua University, collaborating with Prof. Bowen Zhou.
+I am an incoming assistant professor and a postdoc researcher at the Department of Electronic Engineering, Tsinghua University, collaborating with Prof. Bowen Zhou.

 I received my Ph.D. at the Department of Computer Science and Technology, Tsinghua Univeristy in 2023, advised by Prof. Hai-Tao Zheng and also co-advised by Prof. Zhiyuan Liu.